 Why wouldn't you buy the Unify?
 The Unify's push-button system for changing channel, band, and output power is terrible.
 It makes up for this by supporting SmartAudio, but not not everybody intends to use SmartAudio (but you should, you really really should, because it's awesome).
 The Unify gets really hot, especially at higher output powers.
 The Unify's tiny antenna connector is fragile and often comes disconnected if not supported correctly, however TBS has mostly addressed this by adding a support bracket that holds the connector in place.

 The real question you should be asking at this point is, why would you buy the Unify instead of the Mach 3?
 The Mach 3 matches or beats the Unify on almost every axis, especially price.
 Frankly, the main reason the Unify is still Top Of The Line on this page is its long and well established pedigree.
-The Unify is an absolutely known quantity for reliability, durability, output power, and clean signal.
+It's an absolutely known quantity for reliability, durability, output power, and clean signal.
 The Unify is also much slimmer than the Mach 3, so those planning really tight builds might prefer the Unify.

 PS: If you only need 200 mW output power or less, you can save $20 by buying the Unify Race instead.

 Here's what's confusing: the Tramp HV is as good as the Unify in almost every way, and it's $10 cheaper than the Unify HV.
 So why is the Unify much more well-known?

 How good is the Tramp?
 It's got all of the killer features of the Unify.
 Plus it can be configured wirelessly with a wand or, if your phone has NFC, a smart-phone app).
 And It's got a metal cover to help with heat dissipation.
 Did I mention it's $10 cheaper???

 My personal theory is that Unify got more popular because there was a long time where nobody could get stock of Tramps.
 But the flood gates have opened now, and there's nothing stopping you from saving $10 and buying a Tramp.